|4-4.110||Civil Fraud Litigation|

 4-4.430 - Collections

 A major responsibility of the Attorney General, the Civil Division, and the United States Attorneys is recovering sums owed the United States.
 Prompt action should be taken to collect such debts, including the filing of suits, obtaining judgments, and enforcing judgments.
 Prompt and effective action is necessary if debtors are to respect the government's ability and will to collect these debts and if the public is to have confidence in the institutions of government.
 Prompt and effective action is also important to avoid a statute of limitations barring a claim.
 See 28 C.F.R. § 0.171.
-It is important that agency referrals be screened to ensure compliance with the Federal Claims Collection Standards, the joint regulations promulgated to implement the Debt Collection Act.
-31 U.S.C. §§ 3711 et seq.
-In particular, all referrals of money claims which come within the United States Attorneys' delegated authority up to $1,000,000 should be made through the National Central Intake Facility.
-Referrals beyond that amount should continue to be made directly to the Commercial Litigation Branch of the Civil Division.
+It is important that agency referrals be screened to ensure compliance with the Federal Claims Collection Standards, the joint regulations promulgated to implement the Debt Collection Improvement Act.
+31 U.S.C. §§ 3701 et seq., and the Federal Claims Collection Standards, 31 C.F.R.
+Parts 900-904.
+In particular, for money claims which come within the USAOs' delegated authority, see 28 C.F.R.
+Part 0, Subpart Y, Appendix, referrals of such claims should be made through the National Central Intake Facility.
+Referrals of other claims should be made to the Commercial Litigation Branch.

 4-4.540 - Defense of Foreclosure, Quiet Title, and Partition Actions—28 U.S.C. § 2410